Haslington housewife gets $250,000 bail over 2022 East Coast unrest - Guyana Chronicle

-A 44-year-old Haslington, East Coast Demerara (ECD) housewife, was on Thursday, released on $250,000 bail for her alleged roles in the 2022 East Coast Demerara unrest which ended at the Mon Repos Market.
+A 44-year-old Haslington, East Coast Demerara (ECD) housewife was on Thursday released on $250,000 bail, for her alleged role in the 2022 East Coast Demerara unrest which ended at the Mon Repos Market.

-Robin Nadata Simon, appeared at the Sparendaam Magistrate and was not required to plead to the charge.

-She was released on $250,000 with conditions that she lodged her passport and report every fortnight at Cove and John Police Station.
+She was released on bail, with the understanding that she must lodge her passport, and report every fortnight to the Cove and John Police Station.

 The matter was adjourned until March 28, 2023 for report.

-Recently nine were hauled before the court and charged with acts of terrorism.
-The men, Mark Hercules, Dave Berkshire, Terrence Adolphus Nedd, Antony English, Keon Glasgow, Julian Peters, Tony MacKinnon, Carlos Kingston, and Phillip Burke are currently out on $300,000 bail each.
+Recently, nine men were hauled before the court and charged with acts of terrorism.
+Mark Hercules, Dave Berkshire, Terrence Adolphus Nedd, Antony English, Keon Glasgow, Julian Peters, Tony MacKinnon, Carlos Kingston, and Phillip Burke are currently out on $300,000 bail each.

-On February 15, 2023, the Guyana Police Force issued wanted bulletins for 12 men.
-The nine who were charged turned themselves in.
-However, three remain at large.
+On February 15, 2023, the Guyana Police Force issued wanted bulletins for 12 men; the nine who were charged turned themselves in, but three are still at large.

 On June 28, 2022, the protest initially started at Golden Grove, where persons took to the streets, calling for justice after they were misled by a false media report that the police officer purportedly involved in the killing of Quindon Bacchus had been released.